 Our nation’s current economy and civil state:

-- The unemployment rate is the highest it’s been since the Great Depression.
-Over 40 million Americans have applied for unemployment following the nation’s business curtailment.
+- The unemployment rate hasn’t been this high since the Great Depression.
+Over 40 million Americans applied for unemployment following the nation’s business curtailment.
 With that, perhaps over 40% of those who’ve applied for unemployment will not return to the jobs they held before the shutdowns.

 - A large percentage of businesses, particularly small businesses, have or will go under.

 - People across the nation have been disgusted and outraged over the senseless death of George Floyd after a police officer kneeled on Mr. Floyd’s neck for over 8 mintues.

 - The nation has watched recurring outbursts of civil unrest, riots, violence, and destruction as looters, antagonists, and vandals desecrated American streets and businesses.

 - There are rising threats to “defund” or “dismantle” some of the nation’s police departments.
 This is generating fears about the spread of lawlessness in our country.